iredmail/docs/en_US/installation/0-setup.dns.md

-# Setup DNS records for your iRedMail server
+# Setup DNS records for your iRedMail server (A, PTR, MX, SPF, DKIM)

 [TOC]